Cabinet extends suspension of right of laid-off workers to seek redundancy

 The Department of Enterprise, Trade and Employment said the suspension of the redundancy provisions had been extended until March 31st “to help avoid further permanent job losses at a time when some 350,000 people are in receipt of the Pandemic Unemployment Payment and 41,200 employers have registered for the Employment Wage Subsidy Scheme”.

 Mr Varadkar said the €2 billion Covid-19 Credit Guarantee Scheme was the biggest State-backed loan guarantee in our history.
-He said it formed part of a larger package of grants, wage subsidies, tax reductions and other low-cost loans, which had been introduced to help businesses during this exceptionally difficult time.
+It formed part of a larger package of grants, wage subsidies, tax reductions and other low-cost loans which had been introduced to help businesses during this exceptionally difficult time.

 The Department of Enterprise, Trade and Employment said the Government had also also agreed to fund outstanding applications to the closed Restart Grant Plus Scheme, which had now been replaced by the Covid Restrictions Support Scheme (CRSS).